 While the reaction of my more conservative correspondents was uniformly and unsurprisingly affirmative, the blowback from left-leaning friends was sharp to the point of painful.
 Not unexpected, considering that my screed had very enthusiastically gored one of their most sacred cows.
 However this reaction forced a decision: Be diplomatic or double down?
 Walk it back a bit, assure that you meant no offense, spread balm upon the wound.
 Or crank it up another notch and let the fur fly as it may?

 This is no small quandary.
-The idea of wrecking relationships over a difference of opinion is utterly repellent to me.
-On the other hand there are principles that simply must be defended.
+On one hand the idea of wrecking relationships over a difference of opinion is utterly repellent to me.
+But on the other hand there are principles that simply must be defended.

 Generally speaking I am not the kind of guy who goes out of his way to start an argument.
 But by god I will gladly finish one given an opening.
-In debate I am like a bulldog after a T-bone, and I really don’t like to lose.
+In debate I am like a bulldog after a T-bone, and I really, really don’t like to lose.
 Especially with an issue I happen to know well, and for which there is a great deal of misinformation floating about.
-I can, admittedly, be very intense, and those on the receiving end sometimes take it personally, which they shouldn’t, because it’s not about them; it’s about something larger.
+I can, admittedly, be pretty intense, and those on the receiving end sometimes take it personally.
+Which they shouldn’t, because it’s not in the slightest about them.
 Sometimes debate is just sport.
 But sometimes it’s about defining and defending core beliefs and principles as a way of getting at this thing we call The Truth.
 And if that’s not worth pursuing with all vigor then what is?

 But a handful of subjects are so personally important, so vital to one’s sense of identity, and so fraught with symbolism that you must tread always very, very carefully, even among those who are normally good sports.
 Politics and religion are classic examples.
 Confronted with a contrary opinion on any such issue, no matter how reasonably framed, people reflexively retreat to rigid default positions, which they defend at all costs.
 Global Warming, AKA Climate Change, is such an issue for many people.